Nxtra/blogs-david-en-nick/skeleton.md

 Next, let's look at the manner in which the data is organised on S3.

+The Kinesis Data Firehose service uses a UTC time prefix (in the form of 'YYYY/MM/DD/HH') by default to organize data when landing it on S3.
+It uses keys (separated by '/' in the prefix) to determine the path by which an object can be found in an S3 bucket (note that, even though these keys give the appearance of a folder structure, the AWS S3 structure does not work with folders).

+This way of organizing the data has several consequences:
+ * All data is partitioned by Year, Month, Day and Hour (in that order) and Kinesis Data Firehose uses UTC time to generate the values of the partitions
+ * The UTC time values are determined by the time at which the data is processed by Kinesis Data Firehose
+ * Is is not possible to directly use event timestamps to land data in a particular partition

+ To summarize, Kinesis Data Firehose uses processing time stamps to create partitions on S3 and it is not possible to utilize timestamps which derive directly from your data.
+ In our next blog, we will explore how to repartition data on S3 in order to organize events according to timestamps which are contained within the data of the event itself.

 <!---Okay, we can transform the record format before landing the data on S3.
 Let's now look at how the data is organised on S3.